stefanholek/rl/README.txt

 Overview
 --------

-The rl package implements all flags, settings, and hooks documented in the `Custom Completers`_ section of the `GNU Readline Library`_ manual.
+The rl package implements most flags, settings, and hooks documented in the `Custom Completers`_ section of the `GNU Readline Library`_ manual.
 They are presented to the user in the form of properties on two interface objects, ``completer`` and ``completion``.